 So never mind the spectacle.
 Never mind the extraordinary, redemptive qualities of the film’s closing twenty minutes, which justify all the harrowing – and frequently desperate – drama that precedes them.
 Somehow, Nolan has managed to forge a film that speaks to many hearts, on many levels, simultaneously.

 Are there gripes amid all this gushing?
 Well, there are always gripes.
 There’s a major plot point that simply isn’t adequately explained.
-Being a geek, I pieced it together readily enough but a little extra exposition wouldn’t have gone amiss.
-And I can’t decided whether the frostiness between two of the leads was deliberate, or down to a lack of chemistry.
+And I can’t decide whether the frostiness between two of the leads was deliberate, or down to a lack of chemistry.
 Knowing Nolan, it was almost certainly the former, but I’d have like to see a few more sparks flying.

-These are tiny things.
+These are little things.
 Raise the bar as high as Nolan has, and you’re going to make it wobble as you clear it.
 But clear it he does.
-In any case, the tiny things don’t matter.
+In any case, the little things don’t matter.